syncfusion-content/javascript-docs/js/DatePicker/Behavior-Settings.md

       </td>
    </tr>
 </table>
-> **Note:** You need to set the image as background url and its styles within this class
+N>  You need to set the image as background url and its styles within this class

 The following steps explain you how to specify the **fields** **mapping** in **DatePicker** widget.